- Applications close

-There is a stipend of $50,000 for Australian citizens (including permanent residents) or $37,000 for international students (indexed annually) for up to three years, full-time study.
+There is a stipend of $50,000 per year (indexed annually) for up to three years of full time study.

 To be considered for this project, you should hold a Bachelor degree with Honours 1 or 2A, a Master degree by research, or an equivalent qualification within the broad fields of information technology.